SyncholisticMG/gh/chapter5/workspace.md

 made up of corrupt leadership that doesn’t really respect the loyalists but activates them into deathly cult scenarios fed through outdated dogmas and doctrines.
 Patriots follow the rule of law that may change each year.
 It will  determine how deeply the person is dominated by the program.
-There are some people they are patriotic to vote but not to do anything else, they might even hate the country they live in.
+There are some people they're patriotic to vote but not to do anything else, they might even hate the country they live in.
  Very often though they consider voting as their only expression of free will.